Glossary

 OpEx

 OpEx is the abbreviation for “Operating Expenditure” and shows the operating expenses of a company.
 Under the EU taxonomy, OpEx is defined as a proportion of operating expenditure, i.e. the direct, non-capitalized costs of research and development, building refurbishment, maintenance and repair, short-term rental and all other direct expenses for the ongoing maintenance of tangible fixed assets that are necessary to ensure the ongoing efficient operation of the tangible fixed assets.
-If the criteria defined in the EU taxonomy are met, these are green OpEx.

 Ordinary shares

-Type of share that grants the shareholder asset and voting rights
+Shares that grants the shareholder asset and voting rights

 P